Extiri/Suggestions/README.md

 An app that allows you to get code suggestions everywhere.
 It currently supports CodeMenu.

+## Support for editors

+At this moment Suggestions works properly on all editors that follow similar accessibility behaviour (AXRole is AXTextArea, text is in AXValue and cursor position is in AXInsertionPointLineNumber) to Xcode.
+This means that native apps will usually work correctly.

+Known working IDEs:

+- Xcode
+- JetBrains IDEs

+Known not working IDEs:

+- Zed
+- Visual Studio Code

+If you find an issue with some editor or want to report whether it's supported, feel free to file an issue with editor's name and webpage.

+## Sources

+Suggestions is supposed to be an universal app for access to data directly from editors.
+It currently only supports CodeMenu.
+In the future a provider system will be added which will help in adding support for other sources.

 ## Download

 You can download the prebuilt binary from releases [here](https://github.com/Extiri/Suggestions/releases/latest).

 ## Help

 - How to make suggestions appear?

 All you have to do is enter §§ signs on the line where you want to show suggestions, then a suggestions window will appear.
 You enter query after §§ signs.
 Suggestions window will update automatically.